itsSanalog/sanalog.net/sanastro/src/content/blog/code/styleguide.md

   </table>
   </div>
 </div>

+# Typography

+The two keywords I used were *comfortable* and *consistent*.
+Fortunately, it's rather easy for me to achieve these two goals.
+Without reinventing the wheel, all I have to do is employ something that's tried and tested, as well as familiar to users.
+What better candidate is there than Helvetica?
+For monospace

+# Navigation

+## Logo

+# Example CSS

 For sanaBlog, I use two CSS files: A modified version of `normalize.css` by <a href="https://github.com/necolas" target= "_blank" class="extlink" >Nicolas Gallagher</a>, and `initialise.css` for everything else.
 CSS specific to individual pages is included directly within their respective files.
 Let's see how I made this page by walking through `initialise.css` and explore the reasoning behind some of the design choices I’ve made.